telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/drag-and-drop.md

 By default you can reorder the tabs via drag an drop.

->caption Figure 1: Reorder Tabs.
+>caption Figure 1: Reorder Tabs

 ![WinForms RadTabbedForm Reorder Tabs](images/radtabbedform-drag-drop001.gif)